-Though not a medically defined term, when you hear it, you kind of know what it is, right?
+Though not a medically defined term, when you hear it, you know what it is, right?

 Collectively, symptoms such as forgetfulness, confusion, lack of clarity and focus tend to sum up brain fog.
-Research is limited in defining or measuring the fog, but what we are beginning to understand is excess inflammation caused by what we eat and drink can play a major role in producing the symptoms experienced.
+Research is limited in defining or measuring the fog.
+Still, we are beginning to understand that excess inflammation caused by what we eat and drink can play a major role in producing the symptoms experienced.

 Blood glucose rollercoaster

 At the end of a super busy, brain-draining day, I don’t know about you, but I cannot deal with the decision of what to make for dinner.
 I’m so done.